 *Please note that while consortium courses must be taken for a grade the grade is not applied to your GPA.
 You will only receive credit for the course(s) taken.

-Registration in Consortium courses must be requested on a Consortium Registration Form, available in the Office of the Registrar or your Dean’s Office.
+Registration in Consortium courses must be requested on a Consortium Registration Form, available in the Office of the Registrar, in your Dean’s Office, or online.
 Consortium registration requires approval of your academic advisor and Dean before submitting the form to the Office of the Registrar for final approval and processing.
 Registration forms must be submitted to the Office of the Registrar by the end of the Add/Drop period.
 The visited school will not process Consortium Registration Forms until the General Registration period just prior to the start of classes.
 Availability of classes cannot be guaranteed.
 If the requested course is not full, nor restricted, nor excluded from Consortium you will be registered.
 If special permission is needed, it is the responsibility of the student to obtain written permission from the instructor and submit it with their consortium request.
 You will receive email confirmation of your enrollment from the visited institution.

 Tuition and Fees